Statistics and Facts

 • Women, particularly those over the age of 55, have a higher risk of brain aneurysm rupture than men (about 1.5 times the risk).

-• African-Americans and Hispanics are about twice as likely to have a brain aneurysm rupture compared to whites.
+• African-Americans and Hispanics are about twice as likely to have a brain aneurysm rupture compared to caucasians.

 Devastation Caused by Aneurysms